Here’s all the info you need to kick start a dazzling future. If you’re already ready, apply now.

 How much do apprentices get paid?

-At Virgin Media though, we also offer performance pay opportunities – most apprentices will see a starting salary of £17,500 rise to £21,500 within the first year.
+Virgin Media apprentices can expect to be paid a starting salary of between £17,000 and £19,000 a year, and more!
+Starting salaries depend on the level of the apprenticeship and where it is based (as some roles have London weighting).
+At Virgin Media though, we also offer performance pay opportunities and many apprentices will see a starting salary increase of between £2,000 and £4,000 within the first year.
 Check out more about the salary & benefits here.

 What type of benefits does Virgin Media offer?